ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/5th Level/Temperature Plunge.md

 	- 5 turns
 - **Effects**:
 	- You release a burst of pure cold from yourself freezing everything within range.
-		- All creatures in range (except for the caster) must make a Dexterity saving throw.
-On a failure they take 1d12 + 4 cold damage and become [[Frozen Solid]] for 2 turns.
-On a success nothing happens.
+		- All creatures in range (except for you) must make a Dexterity saving throw.
+			- On a failure, they take 1d12 + 4 cold damage and become [[Frozen Solid]] for 2 turns.
+			- On a success, nothing happens.
 		- The temperature within range instantly drops to -10C and all liquids that can be frozen at that temperature are immediately frozen.
 		- Ice covers all floors within range making all floors within range difficult terrain
 - **Upcasting**: